sambanova/generative_data_prep/README.md

 ## Example use cases
 ### Pretraining
 Pretraining on unstructured data enables large languages models to learn general language patterns and structures that are useful for a wide range of downstream tasks.
 In order to prepare pretraining data, you need a large amount of unstructured text data.
-To prepare pretraining data use the flag `--input_packing_config='full'`.
+To prepare pretraining data use the flag `--input_packing_config=full`.

 #### Example data
 For pretraining you can have your data in two formats.